Who will own my data once I submit it?

 - Ofsted (in the event of a local authority inspection of children’s services)

-Even though we are required to share your information with authorised partner organisations, we will ensure this is done in a secure manner, and the information shared is relevant and proportionate in order for them deliver your services.
+Where we are required to lawfully share your information with authorised partner organisations, we will ensure this is done in a secure manner, and the information shared is relevant and proportionate in order for them deliver your services.

 Do I have to provide this information and what will happen if I don’t?